Judecoin/pos-evolution/legacy-pos-references.md

 ## Proof of Stake Overview

 Many people wonder what Proof of Stake is, and how it works.
 On this page you will find older general Proof-of-Stake reference links and FAQ content.
-If anything is missing or unclear, please refer to the current Judecoin documentation or official community channels.
+If anything is missing or unclear, please refer to the current Judecoin documentation or community channels.

 **General Proof-of-Stake references:**